tytydraco/yessleep/out/Crawl.md

 “The fire jumped the line.
 There’s a whole crew unaccounted for.
 Before we lost comms, they were saying something about some crazy man lighting the trees on fire, tall son of a bitch running on all fours...”

+—-

+A painting I made of the critter in the fire: https://imgur.com/a/LcrEz1K